Helpful FAQs to help you with your decision-making

 Can a friend or family member be with me?

 We encourage you to have someone with you.
 They are welcome to stay with you in the waiting areas.
 If you choose to have twilight sedation during the procedure, you will need someone to drive you home.
 If you prefer, he or she can join you during your information session with our staff.
 We ask that you only bring one person with you.
 However, if you are unable to bring someone with you, local sedation can be administered during the procedure if you are 12 weeks or less from you last normal menstrual period and you can drive yourself home.

 When can I eat?

-In case of emergency, our phones are answered 24-hours per day.
-If you reach us after-hours, you will be assisted by an operator, who will page a staff member.
-The staff member will call you back immediately.
-If you are not experiencing an emergency, we are at the office six days per week, and we encourage you to call with any questions.
-Click here for contact information.
+Yes.
+In case of an emergency, our phones are answered 24-hours per day.
+If you reach us after-hours, you will be assisted by an operator, who will page one of our medical staff.
+Your call will be returned immediately.
+If you are not experiencing an emergency, we are at the office six days a week, and we encourage you to call with any questions.
+CALL 561-686-3859 or 800-273-3047

 Do I need to take medications after the abortion?